vesas/Coursera_Capstone/capstone/goodcoffee_report.md

 ## Discussion

 Based on the discussions with the owners of the Good coffee company it has been found that they would like to find a place with relatively high population density that would have good purchasing power and also an existing variety of food and hospitability related venues.
+This kind of analysis has at least the property that it makes the process more straightforward by providing smaller set of places to look at.

 ## Conclusion